Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 The best way to enjoy Dev Diwali in Varanasi is to get to Assi ghat well before sunset and grab a good seat on a boat.
 Make sure you tell your boatman to stop at Dashashwamedha ghat during the evening Ganga aarti.
 It's the best way to beat the crowds and celebrate a hassle-free Dev Deepavali festival.

 Places to Eat in Varanasi

 Varanasi is famous for the plethora of street food items.
-Some of the must-try food in Varanasi is kachori, chola samosa, chaat, paan and baati chokha.
+You just cannot skip out on trying the scrumptious food here while you're making your way through the places to visit in Varanasi in 2 days.
+Some of the must-try food in Varanasi is kachori, chole samosa, chaat, paan and baati chokha.
 You can find these food items almost everywhere.
 Kashi Bhandar located in Godowlia market is the go-to place for chaat items.
 Read about all the street food to try in Varanasi.
 On the other hand, if you're looking for western food, Assi ghat has many restaurants and cafes that specialise in both Indian and Western fare.

 Did you Enjoy this Varanasi Itinerary listing all the Places to Visit in Varanasi in 2 Days?

 If you liked reading this Varanasi itinerary listing down all the places to visit in Varanasi in 2 days then follow me on my social media handles Instagram, Facebook, Pinterest to receive quick updates, see beautiful pictures of my travels and to be the first one to know when I release a new blog post!